 Turkmenistan is one of the world’s most reclusive countries.
 For individual travellers, the almost only way to travel to Turkmenistan is on a transit visa.
 Otherwise you have to book a tour – even if it is a “private tour”, the tour guide would be with you all the time.
 Travelling Turkmenistan with a private guide and driver makes it a quite expensive and also very nannied experience.

-The very first newspaper travel article that we wrote and got published in a German newspaper, back in 2006, was about a transit through Turkmenistan. „Unzugänglich and bizarr“ (unapproachable and bizarre) we had titled it and by some mistake the „unzugänglich“ was printed as „unzulänglich“ – meaning „unsatisfactory“.
+The very first newspaper travel article that we wrote and got published in a German newspaper, back in 2006, was about a transit through Turkmenistan in 2006.
+Then-president Turkmenbashi played a major role in this extraordinary travel experience. „Unzugänglich and bizarr“ (unapproachable and bizarre) we had titled it and by some mistake the „unzugänglich“ was printed as „unzulänglich“ – meaning „unsatisfactory“.
 Some of the obeservations we made back then are still valid, but a lot has changed.

 Applying for a transit visa to Turkmenistan

 In order to move freely, we wanted to go again on a Turkmen transit visa, which we had already done in 2006 (see: Mr. T. – Leader of the Turkmen people).
 Back then we came from Bukhara in Uzbekistan and took the ferry over the Caspian sea to Baku in Azerbaijan.